Effective Prime Uniqueness: Implications in Reverse Mathematics

 \begin{cor} WKL$_0 \wedge \neg$ ACA$_0$ implies the negation of ``Effectively Prime $\Rightarrow$ Effectively Atomic''.
 So ``Effectively Prime $\Rightarrow$ Effectively Atomic'' implies ACA$_0 \vee \neg $WKL$_0$. \end{cor}

 \begin{question} What is the reverse mathematics strength of ``Effectively Prime $\Rightarrow$ Effectively Atomic''? \end{question}

 We know that Prime Uniqueness holds in topped models of RCA$_0$ by Corollary~\ref{rca_topped}.
-Furthermore we know the construction in Myhill's Isomorphism Theorem produces an isomorphism between $\mathcal{A}$ and $\mathcal{B}$ from the two embeddings, when the $1$-types determine all types.
+When the $1$-types determine all types, the construction from Myhill's Isomorphism Theorem produces an isomorphism between $\mathcal{A}$ and $\mathcal{B}$ from the two embeddings.
 However we do not even know whether Prime Uniqueness fails in some Scott Set for more complicated theories.

 \begin{question} Does Prime Uniqueness hold in RCA$_0$? in WKL$_0$?
 What is the reverse mathematics strength of Prime Uniqueness? \end{question}